We have a variety of scanners/filters on this site. See a list

 You Might Also Find These Items to be of Interest

-1. A free daily list of the 100 highest-momentum stocks in our database is at Momentum List
+1. A free list of the highest-momentum stocks in our database is at Momentum List

-2. A free daily list of stocks that just surged in price and volume is at Surges
+2. A free list of stocks that just surged in volume is at Volume Surges

-4. A free daily list of stocks making new highs is at New Highs
+3. A free list of stocks making new highs is at New Highs